 - Set up autresponder campaigns.
 For my How to Create a Press Release site, I spent several days creating a series of emails that now go out with no effort on my part.
 Use them to sell products.

 - Create irresistible offers.
 People don’t want to give you their email addresses without good reason.
-Give a coupon, ebook, or other offer that makes them gladly hand over that address.
+Give a coupon, ebook, or another offer that makes them gladly hand over that address.

 May: Be a Good Guest (Blogger)